 John Taft is an agent for the NIA.

-Taft is a blond-hair, physically impressive man, standing just over 6' and weighing a bit over 200 lbs, little of that fat.
-He has glacial blue eyes on a hard, solid face that includes a sturdy chin with a small scar that ran along the left side "like an exclamation mark".
+Taft is described as being a blond-hair, physically impressive man, standing just over 6' and weighing a bit over 200 lbs., little of that fat.
+He has glacial blue eyes on a hard, solid face which includes a sturdy chin with a small scar that ran along the left side "like an exclamation mark".
 His movements are usually swift and sure, giving the image of a caged tiger ready to spring into attack at the least opportunity.
 Even when action gets extreme and the dangers mount, Taft comes across as a man relishing the moment, including taking a second here or there to crack a joke.